 The year your watch was manufactured and the category under which it falls are important pieces of information for establishing the secondhand value of your watch.

-You may be wondering: how much money can I get for my vintage watch?
+You may be wondering: what is my vintage watch worth on the current secondhand luxury watch market?
 Vintage prices for watches can vary greatly.
 Whilst it is easy to assume that the older the watch, the more valuable it is, there are a number of other factors to consider:

 Only a watch expert will be able to accurately assess the condition of a vintage watch, whether a vintage watch needs repairs (these may not always be visible to the naked eye), how much these repairs will cost, and the effect of these repairs on an item’s secondhand value.